yiisoft/yii2/docs/api/db/ActiveRecord.md

 }
 ~~~

-As we can see, only two SQL queries are needed for the same task.
+As you can see, only two SQL queries were needed for the same task.

-Sometimes, we may want to customize the relational queries on the fly.
-This can be done for both
+Sometimes, you may want to customize the relational queries on the fly.
+It can be
-lazy loading and eager loading.
+done for both lazy loading and eager loading.
 For example,

 ~~~
 $customer = Customer::find(1);